Onfi Side Effects

 Generic Name: clobazam

-Note: This document contains side effect information about clobazam.
-Some of the dosage forms listed on this page may not apply to the brand name Onfi.
+Note: This page contains side effects data for the generic drug clobazam.
+It is possible that some of the dosage forms included below may not apply to the brand name Onfi.

 For the Consumer